Selecting, Installing and Setting Up Your New Heat Pump

 Site Assessment: A qualified installer will assess your property to determine where to install your heat pump, outlining any necessary modifications that may be required.

 Installation: This involves mounting the outdoor unit (for air source heat pumps), installing the indoor control unit, and the hot water cylinder.
-It may also involve setting up the heat pump controller and thermostat.
+It may also include setting up the heat pump controller and thermostat.

-Setting Up Your Heat Pump
+Setting Up and Using Your Heat Pump

 After installation, there are a few steps you can take to ensure your heat pump operates efficiently:

-Thermostat Settings: Set your thermostat to the recommended temperatures for heating.
+Set your thermostat to the recommended temperatures for heating.
 Avoid frequent adjustments, as this can reduce its effectiveness.

 Discover Expert Tips on Heat Pumps & More at Ideal Heating